 Build Test and Publish the bot

 After finishing all the configurations, you need to build your bot before you start testing.
-Lex provides a test window where you can test your bot and see how the bot replies to user’s queries.
+Lex provides a test window where you can test your bot and see how the bot replies to the user’s queries.

 Please note that if you are changing any intent configuration you have to build it again to make the latest changes visible in the test window.